Course Program of Study

 - An undergraduate student does not have to be full-time (12 hours or more) in their program of study to be eligible for federal and/or state aid; however, some types of aid will prorate if they are less than 12 hours required in their program.

-- Undergraduate students must register for at least 6 credit hours required in their program of study to be eligible for federal and/or state aid.
+- Undergraduate students must register for at least 6 credit hours required in their program of study to be eligible for federal loans and/or state aid.

 - Institutional aid is based on any registered hours, regardless of CPOS, but most require full-time enrollment.